seirana/WESscDRS/README.md

  - Nextflow (workflow manager)
  - Singularity  (as the container engine)

-In [Quick Start](#quick-start), you can follow the instructions to install the requirements and run simple samples.
+In the [Quick Start](#quick-start) section, you can follow the instructions to install the requirements and run simple samples.
-To know the details of the functions, check the [Documentations](#documentations).
-Also, there, you can find detailed instructions about the data type and formats that are needed as input for WESscDRS function.
+To learn more about the functions, refer to the [Documentations](#documentations).
+Additionally, there, you can find detailed instructions on the data type and formats required as input for the WESscDRS function.

 # Table of contents
 - [Pipeline structure](#pipeline-structure)